 During the second missionary trip, Paul and Silas came to Philippi a city in Macedonia (Acts 16:12).
 There, they preached on the Sabbath day by the riverside and taught the women who gathered.
-As a result, a certain woman named Lydia accepted the truth and was baptized with her family (v.
-13-15).
+As a result, a certain woman named Lydia accepted the truth and was baptized with her family (verses 13-15).

 Clearly, this infuriated the devil and he set to attack the two apostles.
 So, he caused a slave girl possessed with a spirit of divination to follow Paul and his group for many days.
 And she cried out saying, these men are the servants of the Most High God.
 So, Paul cast the demon out of that girl.
 But when her masters saw that their hope of revenue was gone, they captured Paul and Silas.
 And they took them to the authorities and accused them falsely.
-They said, these men, being Jews, greatly troubled our city and teach customs which are not lawful for us, being Romans, to observe (v.
-16-21).
+They said, these men, being Jews, greatly trouble our city and teach customs which are not lawful for us, being Romans, to observe (Acts 16: 16-21).

 Consequently, the magistrates without investigating the matter fairly, commanded that Paul and Silas to be beaten with rods and thrown in prison.
 And they demanded the jailer to keep them securely and fasten their feet in the stocks (Acts 16: 22-24).
 At midnight, Paul and Silas were praying and singing hymns to God even after being flogged.
 And they continued to praise the Lord for granting them the honor to preach His Word and also to suffer for Him.
 In turn, God comforted them and strengthened them in a way not known to those who do not serve Him.

 Then, the keeper of the prison, awaking from sleep and seeing that the prison doors were open, and he supposed that the prisoners had fled.
 So, he drew his sword and was about to kill himself.
-But Paul called with a loud voice, saying, “Do yourself no harm, for we are all here” (v.
-27,28).
+But Paul called with a loud voice, saying, “Do yourself no harm, for we are all here” (verses 27,28).

-The conversion of the keeper of prison
+The Conversion of the Jailer

-So, Paul and Silas said to him, believe on the Lord Jesus Christ, and you will be saved (v.
-31).
+So, Paul and Silas said to him, believe on the Lord Jesus Christ, and you will be saved (Acts 16: 31).
 And they preached the word of the Lord to him.
 And he took them that same hour of the night and washed their stripes.
-Then, he and all his family were baptized (v.
-33).
+Then, he and all his family were baptized (verse 33).
 And he set food before them; and he rejoiced, having believed in God with all his household (verse 34).
 As soon as conviction came to the jailer, he gave evidence of his changed heart by washing the apostle’s lacerating backs and providing for their physical needs.
 This compassionate ministry was the proof of his genuine conversion (Galatians 5:22, 23).

 In His service,